More about the NISE Network Product Development Process

 - Nanoscale Informal Learning Experiences: NISE Network Learning Framework: This nanoscale science learning framework tool indicates how our educational experiences support the six interrelated strands of learning documented by the National Research Council.

-Inclusive Audiences:
+Inclusive Audiences

 - Products are designed with an inclusive audiences approach using Universal Design principles.

-Professional Development Resources about the Development Process
+Professional Learning Resources about the Development Process

-The Professional Development section of the website provides resources to help all museum professionals use a similar approach to developing educational experiences related to current science.
+The Professional Learning section of the website provides resources to help all museum professionals use a similar approach to developing educational experiences related to current science.
 There, you can find guides for connecting museums with scientists who are willing to assist in program and exhibit development; tools and guidelines to support the development and review of programs, exhibits, and other experiences; and tools for evaluating them with visitors.

-Space and Earth Informal STEM Education Project Development Process Presenation
+- Space and Earth Informal STEM Education Project Development Process Presenation (2022)

 Slides presented to the NASA Science Activation group about the project's development process focused on scientist and peer review, visitor evaluation, and partner feedback.

-More Professional Development Resources
+More Professional Learning Resources